Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 Some notes about terminology used in the code:
 - The terms IEI and IVI are used interchangeably to mean inter-event intervals (as described in the Burstiness paper and pre-print) and equivalently, inter-vocalisation intervals, in that the relevant events are vocalisations.
 - The Burstiness paper and pre-print use the short-hands `ChSp` (infant speech-related), `ChNsp` (infant non-speech-realated), and `Ad` (adult) for vocalisation types analysed in or relevant to the study.
 Throughout the code, however, these vocalisations are indicated using the short-hands `CHNSP` (infant speech-related), `CHNNSP` (infant non-speech-realated), and `AN` (adult).
 In addition, `CHN` indicates the combined `CHNSP` (infant speech-related) and `CHNNSP` (infant non-speech-realated) category.
+- Response effects are not betas (standardised regression coeffs) because the categorical response variable is not standardised (using scale) before the regression.
+However, these are extensively referred to as betas in the code and this terminology is not accurate (the correct terminology would be cohen's D), but it crept in early on, and this might be the best place to point it out.